thoughtbot/til/rails/find_by_exceptions.md

 ObjectModel.find_by(id: 3) # good, when trying to avoid exceptions
 ```

 `find_by!` will raise an exception and makes the first two essentially the same.
 It should be noted that the dynamic `find_by_[attribute]` methods follow the same convention, though they are [mildly deprecated](http://api.rubyonrails.org/classes/ActiveRecord/Base.html#class-ActiveRecord::Base-label-Dynamic+attribute-based+finders).
-This also extends to all other uses of the `find_by` with attributes other than `id`:
+This also extends to all other uses of the `find_by` methods with attributes other than `id`:

 ```ruby